 The standard mac refresh shortcut on a web page for your Mac is to press both the command key and R together (command + R).
 This is the Mac equivalent to F5 for a browser refresh.
 Unfortunately I’m just so used to F5 (and I like just hitting one key), so I really wanted to have F5 work as the reload button.

 Refresh with F5 on a Mac in Google Chrome

 I was complaining to Dan about this and he quite easily walked me through how to make this happen.
 They say, “Its the little things in life”, and this is one of those little things that makes me smile when I use it.
-I primarily use Google Chrome, so that is what these instructions are for.
+I primarily use Google Chrome, so that these instructions are for setting a new chrome refresh shortcut for the Mac.
 A slightly modified version could be worked out to do this in Safari (if you really want that, just leave a comment and I’ll figure out and post the exact steps).